Kravchenko Breeder Lynda Nelson

 9. What would I expect to spend for a Kravchenko Siberian

-Most of my kittens sold (already spayed and neutered before leaving) are companion animals/pets and are priced at $825 for Males and $875 for females.
+Most of my kittens sold (already spayed and neutered before leaving) are companion animals/pets and are priced at $2000.

 10. How do I buy a Siberian when I live so far away from you?